 A SON OF MISSOURI

 A native of Lexington, Missouri in rural Lafayette County, Josh graduated from Rockhurst High School in Kansas City.
-After college and law school, he moved back home to Missouri, where he lives with his wife, Erin, their two boys, Elijah and Blaise, and their horse, Snap.
+After college and law school, he moved back home to Missouri, where he lives with his wife, Erin, their two boys, Elijah and Blaise, their daughter, Abigail, and their horse, Snap.

 Josh is recognized as one of the nation’s leading constitutional lawyers.
 He has litigated at the Supreme Court of the United States, the federal courts of appeals, and in state court, fighting for the people’s liberties.